cuongkane/blog/posts/2024/06/write_valuable_tests.md

         return False
 ```

-With the above structure, we could pass `FakeSlackClient` as a subclass of `ISlackClient` or merly a `MagicMock` instance to verify the SUT:
+With the above structure, we could pass `FakeSlackClient` as a subclass of `ISlackClient` or merely a `MagicMock` instance to verify the SUT:

 ```python
 class TestEvaluateAlertsAndSendReportService(TestCase):